itspoma/web-development-knowledge-base/knowledge.md

   - uniform operations
     in db: insert, select, update, delete (CRUD) over http: POST, GET, PUT, DELETE
+      PATCH
+        for updating partial resources (when you need to update only one field on resource) is :idempotent (no effect when called one than once) a = 4

   - resources
     any information that can be names is a resource